Exclusion zone (physics)

 The exclusion zone is a large stratum (typically on the order of a few microns to a millimeter) observed in pure liquid water, from which particles of other materials in suspension are repelled.
 It is observed next to the surface of solid materials, e.g. the walls of the container in which the liquid water is held, or solid specimens immersed in it, and also at the water/air interface.
 Several independent research groups have reported observations of the exclusion zone next to hydrophilic surfaces.
 Some research groups have reported the observation of the exclusion zone next to metal surfaces.
-The Exclusion zone has been observed using different techniques, e.g. birefringence, neutron radiography, nuclear magnetic resonance, and others, and it has potentially high importance in biology, and in engineering applications such as filtration and microfluidics.
+The exclusion zone has been observed using different techniques, e.g. birefringence, neutron radiography, nuclear magnetic resonance, and others, and it has potentially high importance in biology, and in engineering applications such as filtration and microfluidics.

 Historical background

-The first observations of a different behavior of water molecules, close to the walls of its container, date back to late 1960s and early 1970s, when Drost-Hansen, upon reviewing many experimental articles, came to the conclusion that interfacial water shows structural difference.
+The first observations of a different behavior of water molecules, close to the walls of its container, date back to late 1960s and early 1970s, when Walter Drost-Hansen, upon reviewing many experimental articles, came to the conclusion that interfacial water (sometimes described as "vicinal water") shows structural difference.

-In 1986 Deryagin and his colleagues observed an exclusion zone next to the walls of cells.
+In 1986, Boris Derjaguin and his colleagues observed an exclusion zone next to the walls of cells.

 In 2006 the group of Gerald Pollack reported their observation of what they called an exclusion zone.
 They observed that the particles of colloidal and molecular solutes suspended in aqueous solution are profoundly and extensively excluded from the vicinity of various hydrophilic surfaces.
 The exclusion zone has been observed and characterized by several independent groups since those early observations.